Posts a message from the device to the agent

 Integer — 0 on success or a Send Error Code on failure

 This method works in partnership with device.on() to allow messages and data to be sent from an imp-enabled device to its agent.
 For example, if the device calls:

 then on receipt of the message

-setspeed from the device, the agent’s messageHandler() function will be called and be passed the contents of the variable data, which can be any serializable Squirrel table, array, string, integer, float or boolean.
+setspeed from the device, the agent’s messageHandler() function will be called and be passed the contents of the variable data, which can be any serializable Squirrel table, array, safe string, integer, float or boolean.
 See the Developer Guide ‘Squirrel Data Serialization’ for Squirrel’s data serialization rules.
 The message handler function will always be called with exactly one parameter: the data passed to agent.send().
 The data parameter in both messageHandler() and agent.send() is not optional.
-You must include a value, even if you do not plan to use it in the handler.
+You must include such a parameter, even if you do not plan to use its argument in the handler.

 The size of the message is limited: the agent will accept no request greater than 256KB in size — the maximum message size (message name plus payload) is slightly less than this.
 Low-memory devices such as the imp001 and imp002 are unlikely to hit that limit: they will succumb to an ‘Out of Memory’ error and restart long before the message being assembled for transmission reaches 256KB.
 This is much less likely to be an issue for the imp003, imp004m and imp005, which feature more RAM than earlier imps.
 However, it is always better to send many small messages than a few large ones.